NickHatBoecker/SaveCopyAs/readme.md

 Save copy of a file without opening it.

-Tested on Windows and Linux with Sublime Text 3
+Tested on Windows and Linux with Sublime Text 3.

 ## Usage

 Click on "File" -> "Save Copy As..." to save copy of current file.

+## Changelog

+### v1.0.2
+removed trailing comma #1

 ## License